 8. Icewalk down the Maligne Canyon

-Drive 10 minutes north of Jasper for an ice-walk adventure the kids won't soon forget.
+Drive just 10 minutes outside of town for an ice-walk adventure the kids won't soon forget.
 Arguably more magical in winter than summer, Maligne Canyon is the deepest canyon in the park.
 With a guided tour (which also provides anti-slip crampons and helmets) anyone can venture through the frozen canyon to see waterfalls of ice and magnificent natural sculptures.

 9. Chat fireside with an Indigenous Knowledge Keeper

 Broaden your kids’ horizons and expose them to a culture they may not be familiar with.
 In this intimate experience, Matricia Brown of Warrior Women tells Indigenous stories of the land and performs traditional drumming and singing.
 Note that the experience does involve sitting in one location for up to three hours, so before booking parents should consider their children’s energy levels and attention spans.